fbpx

 Easier to sell

-You may also find selling easier because more potential buyers are interested in freehold properties.
+You may also find selling easier because more potential buyers want freehold properties.
 More viewings can also give you greater negotiating power.

 And before you sell your freehold, you can update it to a 999-year lease with minimal costs.
 This makes your property a more attractive prospect to your potential buyers’ lenders.